cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 6. List of delivered files
    -----------------------
-The package is distributed as a compressed, self extracting archive in two different language versions:
+The package is distributed as a compressed, self extracting archive in three different language versions:

 SetupCrypTool_1_4_10_en.exe   English language support only.
 SetupCrypTool_1_4_10_de.exe   German language support only.
+The files, additionally delivered with the Polish version are not yet considered here.

-The archives contain the following files:
+The self-extracting archives contain the following files:

 ReadMe-en.txt ....
 This brief instruction (English).
 ReadMe-de.txt ....
 This brief instruction (German).

 md5sum.txt .......
-File which contains the MD5 hash values of all files
-                   within the CrypTool package.
+MD5 hash values of all files within the CrypTool package. sha1sum.txt ......
-sha1sum.txt ......
 SHA-1 hash values of all these files.

 CrypTool.exe .....
 The executable e-learning program (English and German).